 First 6-36 hrs

-The first signs of withdrawal can show up within the first few hours after the last dose.
+The first signs of withdrawal can appear within the first few hours after the last dose.
 Many people experience the crash of stimulant withdrawal during this period, marked by intense depression and fatigue.

-Symptoms of withdrawal begin fading after about 5 days.
+Symptoms of withdrawal begin fading after about five days.
 Many people still feel moody and incapable of functioning normally in social settings, but they start feeling better during this time.
-Minor psychological symptoms, such as mild depression, may continue after this period but are far less severe.
+Minor psychological symptoms, such as mild depression, may continue but are far less severe after this period.

 In some cases, people have reported feeling the effects of withdrawal from Adderall weeks after their last dose.
-This can happen to people who have a high tolerance and have been using the drug for more than a year.
+This can happen to people with a high tolerance who have been using the drug for more than a year.

 How Long Does Adderall Withdrawal Last?

-The amount of time that it takes for a person to withdraw from Adderall will differ depending on the situation.
+The amount of time it takes to withdraw from Adderall will differ depending on the situation.
 If a person is taking the drug “as-needed” to help treat ADHD symptoms, he or she may not even notice a withdrawal.

 If the person has built up a tolerance to the prescription drug and is using it for purposes other than ADHD, he or she may experience a more debilitating withdrawal.
-At the end of the day, the Adderall withdrawal timeline will be different for everyone.
+The Adderall withdrawal timeline will be different for everyone.

 If a person is taking a relatively high dose for an extended period of time, he or she will likely experience some withdrawal symptoms.
-Symptoms may be intense for a few days or a few weeks but may last a few months.
-Some people have reported that it took them nearly a full year to fully “recover” psychologically from Adderall withdrawal.
+Symptoms may be intense for a few days or weeks but may last a few months.
+Some people have reported that it took nearly a year to fully “recover” psychologically from Adderall withdrawal.

-Most people will be feeling better within the first three months of functioning without the drug.
-If you take the time to taper down your dose correctly, the withdrawal should be even easier for you.
+Most people will feel better within the first three months of functioning without the drug.
+If you take the time to taper down your dose correctly, the withdrawal should be even easier.
 In the meantime, your goal should be to manage life to the best of your ability and force yourself to engage in healthy activities to rebuild your dopamine stores.

 Side Effects of Adderall Withdrawal

-When someone stops using Adderall and the flow of dopamine dries up, the good feelings go with it, causing what’s known as a “crash.”
+When someone stops using Adderall and the dopamine flow dries up, the good feelings go with it, causing what’s known as a “crash.”
 Dopamine is the chemical in charge of regulating what’s known as the brain’s “pleasure centers.”
-This can be especially intense if the person misusing Adderall does not have ADHD and is not used to dealing with low dopamine.
+This can be incredibly intense if the person misusing Adderall does not have ADHD and is not used to dealing with low dopamine.

-Because Adderall use is so closely tied to the circuits that control and regulate feelings of happiness and pleasure, Adderall withdrawal symptoms are mostly psychological and mood-related and do not include many of the physical symptoms often associated with withdrawal, such as nausea, vomiting, fever, or other flu-like symptoms.
+Because Adderall use is so closely tied to the circuits that control and regulate feelings of happiness and pleasure, Adderall withdrawal symptoms are mostly psychological and mood-related.
+They do not include many physical symptoms often associated with withdrawal, such as nausea, vomiting, fever, or other flu-like symptoms.